How Onvi mobile Order & Pay doubled spend per head at RHSU

 The pandemic accelerated Royal Holloway Students’ Union decision to implement mobile ordering for its tech-savvy 18 - 25 year students.
 With changing restrictions and social distancing measures put in place, it needed to look for innovative solutions for both its food-driven outlets and its various late-night, wet-led activities.

-Max Ross, Interim Joint Chief Executive of Royal Holloway Students’ Union, explains how Onvi Order & Pay not only helped navigate the pandemic but led to long-term benefits of increased dwell time and higher spending per head.
+Max Ross, Interim Joint Chief Executive of Royal Holloway Students’ Union, explains how Onvi Order and Pay not only helped navigate the pandemic but led to long-term benefits of increased dwell time and higher spending per head.

-"The key criteria for us was to work with a provider who had some history in the delivery of a mobile Order & Pay platform, with a recognised client base specifically in high volume sales," Max explains.
+"The key criteria for us was to work with a provider who had some history in the delivery of a mobile Order and Pay platform, with a recognised client base specifically in high volume sales," Max explains.
 "It was also important to understand the development costs, onboarding costs and ongoing license or commission arrangements.
 Onvi was the only solution to tick all our criteria, provide assurance and offer competitive financing terms."

 When it came to getting up-and-running with the new technology, Royal Holloway Students’ Union found Onvi to be a "pleasure to work with", providing a clear roadmap for implementation.
 "The Onvi team understood our challenges and worked tirelessly to support our team during the initial stages of reopening".